The VOCE: A Not-So-Typical Electrostatic Headphone

 VOCE ["voh-chay"] noun: Voice.

 Dan Clark Audio, which until last year went by the name MrSpeakers, is well-known for planar magnetic headphones.
-They took a detour in 2019, however, and came out with the flagship VOCE electrostatic headphone.
+They took a detour in 2019, however, and came out with the flagship open-back VOCE electrostatic headphone.

 The VOCE frequently garners comparisons to the STAX SR-009 electrostatic headphone.
 But Dan Clark did not intend for it to be an either-or proposition.
 In fact, his goal was to create an electrostatic headphone to complement the STAX.